cty-github/liqianglu-zju.github.io/_pages/about.md

 ## Selected News
+- **Dec 2025:** Wuwei successfully defended his doctoral thesis titled “Software–Hardware Co-Optimization Methods for Quantum Computing Control Systems”.
+He will stay in School of Software and Technology of Zhejiang University as a tenure-track assistant professor.
+Congratulations!
+- **Nov 2025:** Three papers are accepted to HPCA’26.
+Congratulations to Hanyu and Fangxu.
+Thanks to the two co-authors of the paper, Prof. Fangxin Liu and Prof. Anbang Wu.
+- **Sep 2025:** I was awarded ACM ChinaSys (SIGOPS) Rising Star Award.
+- **Sep 2025:** I was awarded CCF-SYS Young Scientist Award (CCF体系结构青年科技奖).
 - **Jul 2025:** Three papers are accepted to **MICRO’25**.
 Congratulations to Kaiwen, Wuwei, and Qifan.
 - **Jul 2025:** Two papers are accepted to **TC’25** and **TCAD’25**.
 Congratulations to Debin and Tianyao.
 - **Mar 2025:** Two papers are accepted to **ISCA’25**.
 Congratulations to Wuwei and Chenning.
 - **Feb 2025:** Three papers are accepted to **DAC’25**.
 Congratulations to Kaiwen, Tianze, and Tianyao.
 - **Jan 2025:** One paper is accepted to **FSE’25**.
 Congratulations to Siwei.
 - **Jan 2025:** Our HPCA 2025 tutorial “**Janus 3.0: A Software Framework for Analyzing, Optimizing, Verifying, and Implementing Quantum Circuit**” is scheduled on March 2.
 This is the [link](https://janusq.github.io/HPCA_2025_Tutorial/home) to our tutorial.
-- **Nov 2024:** Siwei successfully joined the School of Software Technology at Zhejiang University as a tenure-track assistant professor/Hundred Talented Program – Congratulations!
+- **Nov 2024:** Siwei successfully joined the School of Software Technology at Zhejiang University as a tenure-track assistant professor/Hundred Talented Program.
+Congratulations!
 - **Nov 2024:** Serve as the program co-chair (with Prof. Shuiguang Deng) for CCF Advanced Computing and Emerging Service (ACES, organized by Prof. Jianwei Yin) forum at Hangzhou.
 Thanks to the Invited Speakers.
 - **Nov 2024:** One paper is accepted to **DATE’25**.
 Congratulations to Tingting.
 - **Nov 2024:** One paper is accepted to **TCAD’24**.
 Congratulations to Wuwei.
 - **Nov 2024:** One paper is accepted to **HPCA’25**.
 Congratulations to Debin and Qifan.
 - **Oct 2024:** Invited to give a talk of “A Framework for Analyzing Quantum Circuit by Extracting Contextual and Topological Features” at China National Computer Congress (CNCC).
 - **Oct 2024:** Our tutorial proposal “**Janus 3.0: A Software Framework for Analyzing, Optimizing, Verifying, and Implementing Quantum Circuit**” is accepted to **HPCA’25**.
 Welcome to attend!
 We will update the link soon.
 - **Sep 2024:** Siwei Tan successfully defended his doctoral thesis titled “Optimization Theory and Key Technique for Quantum Computing Software System”.
 Siwei wins the excellent Ph.D thesis award of Zhejiang University.
-He will stay in Zhejiang University as a tenure-track assistant professor – Congratulations!
+He will stay in Zhejiang University as a tenure-track assistant professor.
+Congratulations!
-- **Sep 2024:** Hengrui’s project “Studying the EQC for quantum neural networks” is funded for undergraduate from National Natural Science Foundation of China (第二届国自然基金委本科生项目).
+- **Sep 2024:** Hengrui’s project “Studying the QEC for quantum neural networks” is funded for undergraduate from National Natural Science Foundation of China (第二届国自然基金委本科生项目).
 Congratulations to Hengrui.
 - **Sep 2024:** One paper is accepted to **TCAD’24**.
 Congratulations to Tingting.
 - **May 2024:** We organize the first “Quantum Circuit Design Automation Conference” (QCDAC) in Nanjing.
 Thanks to the co-organizers.
 I’m invited to give a talk of my DAC 2024 paper.
 - **Mar 2024:** One paper is accepted to **DAC’24**.
 Congratulations to Hanyu.